thecmdrunner/quick-vm/README.md

 - remove virtio From stealth VM
 - GPU Passthrough options and notes
 - AMD GPUs can use `vendor_id="AuthenticAMD"`

+## Feature ideas

+- ask user to enter the path to the isos instead of putting it in one folder (just for giving an option to the user)

 ## 📬 Contact me